yewstack/yew/yewtil/README.md

 # Yewtil
 A utility crate for the [Yew](https://github.com/yewstack/yew) frontend web framework.

+> This crate used to contain a domain specific language which made it possible to create components without use of the `html!` macro, but this has now been moved into a different crate ([`yew-dsl`](https://github.com/yewstack/yew/tree/master/yew-dsl)).

 ## Purpose
-Provide a place for commonly used utilities for Yew to reside without them having to include them in the core Yew crate.
+Provide a place for commonly used utilities for Yew to reside having to include them in the core Yew crate.
 As a consequence of this, the Yew crate is free to make changes that may cause breakages in this crate.

 ## Features